qrtl/axls-oca/purchase_mto_analytic/readme/DESCRIPTION.rst

-This module propagates the analytic_distribution from a source document to new Purchase Order created by the stock rule.
+This module propagates the analytic distribution from the origin stock move to the purchase order newly created by the stock rule.